-Montgomery County to keep 11 schools virtual this week; will give all students KN-95 masks
+Montgomery County to keep 11 schools virtual this week; will give all students KN95 masks

-In a letter to the community, Interim Superintendent of Schools Monifa B. McKnight apologized to families, saying the system “should have done a better job communicating with you” last week about changing covid guidelines, disruptions from bus staffing shortages and snow closures and delays.
+In a letter to the community, interim superintendent of schools Monifa B. McKnight apologized to families, saying the system “should have done a better job communicating with you” last week about changing covid guidelines, disruptions from bus staffing shortages, and snow closures and delays.

 “I apologize for any stress this caused our staff, students, and community members,” she wrote in the letter, in which she also disclosed that she had tested positive for coronavirus.